Witkiewicz-Nikodem/Tamarin-pairing-based-models/blind-sig/Blind-sig.md

     * first model doesn't allow adversary to evaluate message, so the lemma is trivial
     * second model also doesn't allow the adversary to evaluate the message, because we commented out an equation that enables it.
 We comented out the equation, because it causes non termination, it is probably possible to resolve issue by adding relevant sources lemmas.

-* __non_repudiation__: if signature under a message was verified using a party's public key, We can be sure that the party signed the message..
+* __non_repudiation__: if signature under a message was verified using a party's public key, We can be sure that the party signed the message.